Four years on, what should Britain do to expedite a Ukrainian victory?

 British Defence Attaché to Ukraine (2008-2011) and Russia (2019-2022)

-Ukrainian fighting spirit and ingenuity, together with western support, have slowed but not stemmed Russia’s grinding military advance.
-Ukraine remains at a disadvantage in terms of men, materiel, and money, and is under significant battlefield and societal pressure.
-Russia can mobilise more of its national strength, even if it has proven unable to date to leverage its numerical advantage decisively.
+Ukrainian fighting spirit and ingenuity, together with support from free and open nations, have slowed but not stemmed Russia’s grinding military advance.
+Ukraine remains at a disadvantage in terms of personnel, materiel and money, and is under significant battlefield and societal pressure.
+Russia can mobilise more of its national strength, even if it has to date proven unable to leverage its numerical advantage decisively.

 Locked in a trial of endurance to exhaust each other’s will and capacity to fight on, it will be resources, not warfare, that will prove decisive, assuming equal commitment to the cause by both sides.
 For his part, being unserious about peace, Putin is determined to subjugate Ukraine.
 For theirs, Ukrainians do not support a peace deal on the Kremlin’s punitive terms.